yurivish/yuri.is-2018/content/scribbles/venn-diagrams.md

 <svg id='drawing-venn-diagrams-2' class='block'></svg>

-To do draw one, you need to know how far apart to position the circles.
-It turns out that there's no closed-form expression for the distance, but if you define a function from distance to overlap area, you can use it to find the distance you want via an optimization-algorithm version of binary search.
+To do so, you need to know how far apart the circles should be.
+It turns out that there's no closed-form expression for the distance, but you can define a function from distance to overlap area, then use it find the distance you want via an optimization-algorithm version of binary search.

 [See the code &raquo;](-)